zorael/kameloso/README.md

 $ kameloso --set twitch.superKeygen
 ```

-> Mind that you need to be logged into Twitch (in your browser) with your main account while doing this, or the token obtained will be for the wrong channel.
+> Mind that you need to be logged into Twitch (in your browser) with your main account while doing this, or the token obtained will be with permissions for the wrong channel.

 ## Further help